OskarJakubanis/Analysis_CO2_Emissions/README.md

 3. **Run the analysis script (`.py`)** – generate CO₂ emissions reports and export results to CSV files.
 4. **Check the console output** – review printed metrics and any generated files for insights.

-*Refer to `used_functions.md` for an overview of key Python and library functions used.*
 *In `.py` files, `#` comments show step-by-step procedures.*

 ---